samuser107/htmlProject/README.md

 We ask you to write the HTML pages of a website presenting the restaurant of your team.
 Every member will write one HTML page of this website and present on this page a part of the restaurant.
 For example, you can present:
--  The food page of the restaurant.
+- [ ] The food page of the restaurant.
-- The drink page of the restaurant
+- [ ] The drink page of the restaurant
-- The contact & schedules page of the restaurant
+- [ ] The contact & schedules page of the restaurant
-- The food delivery page of the restaurant
+- [ ] The food delivery page of the restaurant : <b> Moulay </b>
-- The photo event page of the restaurant
+- [ ] The photo event page of the restaurant
-- A page who describes kitchen type
+- [ ] A page who describes kitchen type
 - ….
 <br/>
 - [ ] The website will have a common header and menu for all the pages of the website.
 This will need to be defined/worked on together by the team.